 IV.
 To assess the proportion of patients who successfully screen for study prior to transplantation but who do not reach the maintenance phase due to transplant related morbidity or mortality.

 OUTLINE: This is a dose-escalation study.

-Participants receive enasidenib orally (PO) once daily (QD) on days 1-28.
-Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.
+Patients receive enasidenib mesylate orally (PO) once daily (QD) on days 1-28.
+Treatment repeats every 28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up for 24 months and then every 3 months.
+After completion of study treatment, patients are followed up for 24 months and then every 3 months.

 Trial Phase Phase I

 Dana-Farber Harvard Cancer Center

 - Secondary IDs NCI-2018-01327